darkwallet/darkwallet/README.md

 We have been following this procedure since the wallet is under development without problems.

-Remember: Your funds are safe as long as you *don't lose your seed* to restore later.
+*Remember*: Your funds are safe as long as you *don't lose your seed* to restore later.

 Other than that we're not making many guarantees.